zhaohuic/Docs/docs/Software/programming/python/conda.md

 Default GPU Device: /device:GPU:0
 ```
 #### Install PyTorch with GPU
-To install PyTorch with GPU load the `Anaconda3` module as described above and then use the following
+To install PyTorch with GPU, load the `Anaconda3` module as described above and then use the following

 ```
 conda create --name torch-cuda python=3.7